-The Authority implemented a single-stream recycling program in 2002, which has resulted in a continuous increase in recyclables collected, therefore diverting these materials from the landfill.
-In 2015, composting was implemented in all Authority breakrooms and all food and beverage concessions to divert food waste from landfill.
-Tenants and employees were trained in compost separation and had their compost initially tested for contamination.
-Compost is collected and delivered to an off-site facility run by the City of San Diego commercial food waste composting program.
-Tons of food waste diverted from the landfill through composting efforts continues to increase each year.
+The Authority implemented a single-stream recycling program in 2002, which has resulted in a 10-fold increase in recyclables collected, and therefore a reduction in the volume of waste generated.
+Additionally, commercial tenants are encouraged to participate in the food waste composting program.
+Participating tenants were given training in compost segregation and had their compost initially tested for contamination.
+Compost is collected and delivered to an offsite facility run by the City of San Diego commercial food waste composting program.